 If you are in a program that helps pay for your drugs, some information in this Evidence of Coverage about the costs for Part D prescription drugs may not apply to you.
-We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), that tells you about your drug coverage.
-If you don't have this insert, please call Customer Care and ask for the "LIS Rider."
-(Phone numbers for Customer Care are printed on the back cover of this booklet.)
+We have included a separate insert, called the "Evidence of Coverage Rider for People Who Get Extra Help Paying for Prescription Drugs" (also known as the "Low Income Subsidy Rider" or the "LIS Rider"), which tells you about your drug coverage.
+If you get "Extra Help" and didn't receive this insert with this packet, please call Customer Care and ask for the "LIS Rider."
+(Phone numbers for Customer Care are printed on the last page of this booklet.)